 During the season the closest beach is not open to dogs, but local dog friendly beaches still within walking distance include Peter's Point, Upton Towans, Mexico, Riviere, and Porthkidney beaches.

-For a comprehensive list of all Cornish beaches accessible to dogs, please visit The Cornish Coast.
+We think our local beaches are the best, and you won't need to go much beyond the Rame Peninsular or Hayle town, but for a comprehensive list of all Cornish beaches accessible to dogs, please visit The Cornish Coast.

 Dog friendly pubs, restaurants and cafes